Jasmund National Park

 The Jasmund National Park (German: Nationalpark Jasmund) is a nature reserve on the Jasmund peninsula, in the northeast of Rügen island in Mecklenburg-Vorpommern, Germany.
-It is famous for containing the largest chalk cliffs in Germany, the Königsstuhl (German = "king's chair").
-These cliffs are up to 118 m above the Baltic Sea.
+It is famous for containing the largest Rügen chalk cliffs in Germany, the highest of which is Königsstuhl (German = "king's chair"), rising to 118 m above the Baltic Sea.
+The highest point in the park as a whole is Piekberg, at 161 m above sea level.
 The beech forests behind the cliffs are also part of the national park.

 Consisting of only 30 km2, this is the smallest national park in Germany.
-The park was founded in 1990 by the last government of East Germany (GDR) prior to the German reunification.
+The park was founded in September 1990 by the last government of East Germany (GDR) prior to the German reunification.

-On June 25, 2011, the beech forest in the park was added to the UNESCO World Heritage List as an extension of the Primeval Beech Forests of Europe site because of its undisturbed nature and its testimony to the ecological history of Europe since the last Ice Age.
+On 25 June 2011 the beech forest in the park was added to the UNESCO World Heritage List as an extension of the Primeval Beech Forests of Europe site because of its undisturbed nature and its testimony to the ecological history of Europe since the last Ice Age.

+Geography

+The Jasmund National Park includes the ridge of the Stubnitz north of the city of Sassnitz.
+The ridge is covered with primeval beech forest and the cliffs (2200 ha), also a 500-meter spanning water corridor towards the Baltic Sea (603 ha) and 200 ha in the West, with the former Quoltitz chalk quarries, meadows, moors and dry grasslands.

 Chalk cliffs

 The cliffs of Jasmund National Park belong to the Rügen Chalk unit.
 The chalk cliffs face constant erosion.
 With every storm, parts of the cliffs fall, including rocks and fossils of sponges, oysters and sea urchins.

 The most majestic part of the cliffs is the Königsstuhl (English: king's chair) which stands at 118 m.
-One of the most scenic and best known of the chalk outcrops, the Wissower Klinken, collapsed into the Baltic Sea on February 24, 2005, in a landslide caused by spring-thaw weather conditions.
+One of the most scenic and best known of the chalk outcrops, the Wissower Klinken, collapsed into the Baltic Sea on 24 February 2005, in a landslide caused by spring-thaw weather conditions.

 Flora and fauna

 Because of the special geological characteristics of the Jasmund National Park, it is home to many rare plants and animals.

 In the woods of the Stubnitz, behind the cliffs, there are numerous water-filled dells and hollows, most of which came into existence as ice-age dead-ice holes.
-A wide range of plants are found in this area, for example, black alder, European crab apple, wild service tree, yew and orchids (like the Cypripedium calceolus).
+A wide range of plants is found in this area, for example, black alder, European crab apple, wild service tree, yew and orchids (such as Cypripedium calceolus).

-A variety of birds live in the park: white-tailed eagle, kingfisher, house martin and the peregrine falcon.
+A variety of birds lives in the park, including white-tailed eagles, common kingfishers, house martins and peregrine falcons.

-Visitor management
+Management

 Since its creation in 1934, the Jasmund National Park has attracted hundreds of thousands of visitors annually.
 One of the main tasks of the National Park Authority is to ensure that the diverse habitats of the park remain largely undisturbed, whilst still allowing visitors an insight into the nature of the region.
 In March 2004, the visitor centre, the Königsstuhl National Park Centre, was opened.